ironcore-dev/ceph-provider/docs/architecture/README.md

     As Ceph does not support the creation of access secrets for each individual block devices, we chose to use Kubernetes `Namespace`s as a tenant separation.
 All `Volumes` within a `Namespace` belong essentially to one tenant.

-Additionally, for every `Namespace` an own `CephClient` and a corresponding `StorageClass` is created.
-The `StorageClass` is being used to later create the `PersistentVolumeClaims` for a given `Namespace`.
+Additionally, for every `Namespace` an own `CephClient` and a corresponding `StorageClass` are created.
+The `StorageClass` is being used to create the `PersistentVolumeClaims` for a given `Namespace` later.
 The access credentials which are being extracted from the `CephClient` are stored in a `Secret` which is then referenced in the status of the `Volume`.

 The graph blow illustrates the relationships between the entities created in the reconciliation flow of a `Volume`.